 3 Overview inter-meeting Council decisions

-The Chair explained, the draft survey as discussed previously, was sent to Council.
+The Chair explained, the draft survey as discussed previously, was sent to the ccNSO Council.
 Thanks to Alejandra for her input.
-Survey was sent 10 June.
+Survey was sent on(?)
+10 June.

 Joke Braeken indicated there has been 13 responses to date.
-A reminder was sent day of Council call.
+A reminder was sent day of the ccNSO Council call.

 The Chair then discussed the informational letter to inform the community on the selection of the ccNSO appointed members to the Customer Standing Committee – letter was sent to all mailing lists and the Regional Organizations were asked to distribute to their lists as well.
 No feedback has been received from the Regional Organizations as of time of Council meeting – the Chair thanked them for their assistance.